Chart Color Schemes

 Bunyip lies within the top quartile of areas nationally for population growth performance according to AreaSearch analysis of recent, and medium to long-term trends

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered by this data, they employ VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
-Growth rates by age group are applied across all areas for the years 2032 to 2041.
-According to these projections, Bunyip is expected to experience above median population growth, increasing by 568 persons to reach a total of 3,848 by 2041, reflecting a 17.2% increase over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+Considering these projected demographic shifts, an above median population growth is projected for the Bunyip statistical area (Lv2).
+It is expected to grow by 556 persons to 2041 based on aggregated SA2-level projections, reflecting a gain of 13.8% in total over the 17 years.

 Frequently Asked Questions - Population